Written by Tomas Meskauskas

 PRISM Virus "Your computer has been locked due to suspicions of illegal content downloading and distribution" - how to remove?

-NSA Internet Surveillance Program PRISM, Computer Crime Prosecution Section message "Your computer has been locked due to suspicions of illegal content downloading and distribution" which blocks computer's screen and demands to pay a fine of $300 using MoneyPak in order to unlock one's computer is a scam.
-This message is not related to any real authorities from USA - it's a ransomware virus created by Cyber criminals.
-The main purpose of this computer's screen locking message is to scare unsuspecting PC users into paying a fake fine using false accusations of law infringements (downloading or distributing copyrighted content, watching child pornography etc.).
+The NSA Internet Surveillance Program PRISM, Computer Crime Prosecution Section message, "Your computer has been locked due to suspicions of illegal content downloading and distribution", blocks computer screens and demands payment of a $300 fine using MoneyPak in order to unlock the system.
+This is a scam.
+The message is not related to any legitimate authorities from the USA - it is a ransomware virus created by cyber criminals.
+The main purpose of this screen-locking message is to scare unsuspecting PC users into paying a bogus fine by making false accusations of law infringements, such as downloading or distributing copyrighted content, watching child pornography, etc.

-This ransomware virus infects user's computers using exploit kits which are being spread using infected email messages, drive-by downloads and malicious websites.
-Exploit kits rely on out-dated software to infiltrate computers, so keeping one's installed programs up-to-date can drastically decrease the risk of getting infected with ransomware.
-After successful infiltration PRISM virus completely locks user's screen and disables all Windows features which would allow to close the fake message.
-This particular rasomware virus originates from a family called Reveton and is targeted at PC users from USA, previously released variant of this virus exploited the name of The ICE Cyber Crime Center to scare PC users into paying the non-existent fine.
-NSA Internet Surveillance Program PRISM "Your computer has been locked!" message is a total scam, don't trust it - paying the fine when asked by this message would equal to sending one's money to Cyber criminals.
+This ransomware virus infects users' computers using 'exploit kits', which are proliferated via infected email messages, drive-by downloads, and malicious websites.
+Exploit kits rely on outdated software to infiltrate computers, and therefore, keeping your installed programs up-to-date can drastically reduce the risk of ransomware infection.
+After successful infiltration, the PRISM virus locks the user's screen and disables all Windows features, which would otherwise allow termination of the fake message.
+This particular ransomware virus originates from a family called Reveton and targets PC users from the USA.
+Previous variants of this virus exploited the name of The ICE Cyber Crime Center to scare PC users into paying the bogus fine.
+The NSA Internet Surveillance Program PRISM "Your computer has been locked!" message is a scam.
+Do not trust it, since paying the fine as ordered by the message is equivalent to sending your money to cyber criminals.

-Cyber criminals who are responsible for creating ransomware viruses from Reveton family are using IP address information to target PC users from different countries with localized variants of their deceptive, screen locking messages.
-To make their rogue messages appear more realistic Cyber criminals are exploiting the names of various authorities and organizations, in this case it's NSA.
-Other known ransomware viruses are using the names of FBI, ACMA, ICE, etc. to achieve their rogue goal of tricking PC users into paying a fake fine in order to unlock their computers.
-PC users should know that in reality none of authorities or organizations around the world are using such computer's screen locking message to collect fines for any law violations.
-If your computer's screen is already blocked with a message supposedly send by NSA Internet Surveillance Program PRISM you should use the provided removal guide and eliminate this scam.
+Cyber criminals responsible for creating ransomware viruses from the Reveton family use IP address information to target PC users from different countries.
+This is achieved with localized variants of their deceptive, screen-locking messages.
+To make their rogue messages appear realistic, cyber criminals exploit the names of various authorities and organizations, in this case, the NSA.
+Other known ransomware viruses use the names of the FBI, ACMA, ICE, etc. in order to deceive PC users into paying the bogus fine to unlock their computers.
+PC users should be aware that no authorities or organizations, internationally, use screen-locking message to collect fines for any law violations.
+If your computer screen is already blocked with a message supposedly sent by the NSA Internet Surveillance Program PRISM, use the removal guide provided to eliminate this scam.

 Your Computer has been locked!